Last Updated on April 9, 2022 by Rei Garnet

 So without further ado, let’s get started.

-Yes, rabbits like to eat oranges because it has a lot of sugar and rabbits loves sugary treats.
+Yes, rabbits like to eat oranges because they have a lot of sugar, and rabbits love sugary treats.
 In fact, your rabbit would probably eat the whole orange if you left it to them alone.